References

 The content of this lecture is standard and is discussed by a number of books and online resources.
 When preparing our own material, we took much inspiration from [1].
 In particular, we are trying to follow Kirk’s way of relating the optimal control problem to the calculus of variations.
 Although not available online, the printed book is fairly afordable.
 We also used [2], in particular the chapters 3 (application of calculus of variations to general problem of optimal control) and chapter 4 (Pontryagin’s principle).
 Online version of the book is freely available.

-The transition from the calculus of variations to the optimal control, especially when it comes to the definition of Hamiltonian, is somewhat tricky.
-Unfortunately, it is not discussed satisfactorily in the literature.
-Even [2] leaves it as an (unsolved) exercise (3.5 and 3.6) to the student.
-Other major textbooks avoid the topic altogether.
-We find an exceptionally insightful treatment in the paper [6], in particular in the section “The first fork in the road: Hamilton” on page 39.
+The transition from the calculus of variations to the optimal control, is based on the fundamental observation that the derivative of the dependent variable y’(x) should be treated as and independent input argument of the Hamiltonian function.
+While this is typically not emphasized in the textbooks, an exceptionally insightful treatment is in the paper [6], in particular in the section “The first fork in the road: Hamilton” on page 39.
+We strongly recommend reading at least this first section of the paper.

 What is often not emphasized in textbooks, however, is the fact that without any modifications, the bang bang control is rather troublesome from an implementation viewpoint – it leads to chattering.
 A dedicated research thread has evolved, driven by the needs of hard disk drive industry, which is called (a)proximate time-optimal control (PTOS).
 Many dozens of papers can be found with this keyword in the title.
 For instance, [7], and [8].